oldkingcone/slopShell/README.md

 Ok, so here we go folks, there was an itch I had to write something in PHP so this is it.
 This webshell has a few bells and whistles, and more are added everyday.
 You will need a pgsql server running that you control.
 However you implement that is on you.

-Debian: `apt install -y postgresql php php-pear python3-pip php-readline php-curl libsodium libsodium-devel && python -m pip install proxybroker --user`
+Debian: `apt install -y postgresql php php-pear python3-pip php-readline php-curl libsodium libsodium-dev && python -m pip install proxybroker --user`

 RHEL Systems: `dnf -y -b install postgresql-server postgresql php php-pear python3-pip php-readline php-curl libsodium libsodium-devel && python -m pip install proxybroker --user`